flashbots/flashbots-docs/docs/flashbots-protect/rpc/ratelimiting.md

 If you are a wallet or application integrating with protect and you require a higher rate limit please reach out to [bertcmiller](https://twitter.com/bertcmiller).

 ## Batch request support
-The Flashbots Protect RPC is removing the ability to make batch json rpc requests.
+Flashbots Protect RPC is not supporting batch JSON-RPC requests.